qPalee/LectureNotes/Year3/Sem1/Networking/lower-layers/modern-networks.md

 - Cut the cable instead of drilling into it
 - Can be mixed electrically and logically with 10Base5
 - Dominant networking of the 80s and early 90s
-	- Older building are still full of it
+	- Older buildings are still full of it

 ##### BaseT
 - Coax cable is still a pain